In genetics, an operon is a functioning unit of genomic DNA containing a cluster of genes under the control of a single regulatory signal or promoter.

 Negative control involves the binding of a repressor to the operator to prevent transcription.

-In negative inducible operons, a regulatory repressor protein is normally bound to the operator, which prevents the transcription of the genes on the operon.
+- In negative inducible operons, a regulatory repressor protein is normally bound to the operator, which prevents the transcription of the genes on the operon.
 If an inducer molecule is present, it binds to the repressor and changes its conformation so that it is unable to bind to the operator.
-This allows for expression of the operon.
+This allows for the expression of the operon.

-In negative repressible operons, transcription of the operon normally takes place.
+- In negative repressible operons, transcription of the operon normally takes place.
 Repressor proteins are produced by a regulator gene, but they are unable to bind to the operator in their normal conformation.
 However, certain molecules called corepressors are bound by the repressor protein, causing a conformational change to the active site.